fdsolutions/editors-settings/Packages/Seti_UI/README.md

 - Current line number highlight color, ST lacks this.

-- <strike>Not as icon rich as the original because ST can't see anything other than Extensions ,and even thou its still hard to make it use the icon you want</strike>. ( A work around has been added on v7 )

-- Some scopes have different colors in Atom like the `:` ,this is related to the tmLanguage file in ST ,also note that Atom sometimes will display a different color than ST "even if the scope name matches in both editors".

 ## Issue A Ticket

-1. what version of ST are you using ? (nothing lower than 3062).
+1. What version of ST are you using? (nothing older than 3062)

-2. have you restarted ST after you installed the theme ?.
+2. Have you restarted ST after you installed the theme?

-3. if you still have bad render ,have you removed the cache folder ? (found right next to the packages folder).
+3. If you still have bad render, have you removed the cache folder? (found right next to the packages folder)

-4. have you copied the files from the "Ext" folder to your User folder ?.
+4. Have you copied the files from the "Ext" folder to your User folder?